-SWC is committed to providing you with a wide range of student services that support you throughout your educational journey and engage you in college life.
+SWC is committed to providing students with a wide range of student services that provide support throughout their educational journey and engage them in college life.

-The Cesar E, Chavez Student Services Center is the hub of student support on SWC's Chula Vista campus and serves as a one-stop location for a wide variety of services, including Admissions, Counseling, EOPS, Veterans' Services, Disability Support Services, Student Employment, Financial Aid and many other critical programs.
+The Cesar E., Chavez Student Services Center is the hub of student support on SWC's Chula Vista campus and serves as a one-stop location for a wide variety of services, including Admissions, Counseling, EOPS, Veterans' Services, Disability Support Services, Student Employment, Financial Aid and many other critical programs.

-Student taking classes at the college's Higher Education Centers at San Ysidro, National City and Otay Mesa can receive similar service onsite.
+Student taking classes at the college's Higher Education Centers at San Ysidro, National City and Otay Mesa can receive similar services onsite.